vvanwedd/heritagevisualisation/source/pixelplusviewer.rst

 pixel+ Viewer
 ===================================

-The pixel+ viewer is a tool to visually analyse the surface of artifacts.
-It provides a realistic view of the interation between material and light.
-It goes beyond traditional photography as it allows the user to virtually interact with the surface of the object by manipulating the light and enlighting particular characteristics of the surface.
+The pixel+ viewer is an open source tool to visually analyse the surface of artifacts.
+It provides a realistic view of the interaction between material and light.
+It goes beyond traditional photography as it allows the user to virtually interact with the surface of the object by manipulating the light and enhance specific characteristics of the surface.
+The unique features of the viewer are that it supports various interactive single-camera multi-light `file formats <http://www.heritage-visualisation.org/gltf.html>`_ (CUN, ZUN, PTM, RTI or glTF) and combines the predefined simulations from both the PLD and RTI platforms within one interface.

-It acts as a light simulator

-the multilayerd information of pixel

-The pixel+ viewer is an open source tool to upload various interactive single-camera multi-light `datasets <http://www.heritage-visualisation.org/gltf.html>`_: CUN, ZUN, PTM, RTI or glTF.
-It offers the opportunity to combine the

-is a WebGL based viewer for single-camera, multi-light recordings.
 Go directly to `the viewer <http://www.heritage-visualisation.org/viewer/viewer.php>`_

 **How to cite the pixel+ viewer:**